Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-97-were-still-here.md

 Nothing really drove home just how deep and wide the logistics of *everything* truly ran than being able to point to the wall some of her students were literally leaning against and then show them just how much *stuff* went into the solvents, the binder, the pigment and the many, many other ingredients collectively known as *‘additives,’* and that was before getting into the can itself.

-“Earth was still newly gone at this point, and with it an industrial foundation that took centuries to build.
+"Earth was still newly gone at this point, and with it an industrial foundation that took centuries to build.
 And to replace it we had Cimbrean, which was far too young and dependent on imports from Earth, and Gao, which had only recently been devastated by the biodrone war.
-During the four years of the evacuation, the Entity did a lot of heavy lifting thanks to its entire drone swarm being fitted with nanofactories, but when Keeda shut down dataspace, that went too.”
+During the four years of the evacuation, the Entity did a lot of heavy lifting thanks to its entire drone swarm being fitted with nanofactories, but when Keeda shut down dataspace, that went too."

 Jamie Howard shoved his hand in the air.
 One of the stasis kids, who’d missed the whole thing.
-“How bad was it?”
+"How bad was it?"

-“Oh…honestly, we made do.
+"Oh…honestly, we made do.
 You mended clothes, repaired appliances, that sort of thing.
 For a good decade, you tended to keep only a couple pieces of advanced electronics in the home, or you kept what you had still running.
 Everything else just…if it was simple, it kept working, right?
 Took a lot of time for high tech to really get its feet back under it, at least at high volume.
 This led to weird contradictions like having up-to-date grav plating in your house - it’s a big solid state device, and easy to make - and *also* having a computer fifteen years old being the norm, if you had a sit-down computer at all.
 Your well-used sewing machine was probably of gaoian design and make, and it probably sat next to a stasis fridge.
-Because the latter was easier to make than a traditional cold box!”
+Because the latter was easier to make than a traditional cold box!"

-“What was it like on Earth, then?”
+"What was it like on Earth, then?"
 Sanchia Lavigne asked.
 She was one of the after-Earth generation, born in the post-war world and lived her whole life on Gao.
 All she’d ever known had been that frugal, thrifty lifestyle.

-“Oh, Earth was…at the pre-war peak, you’d replace your phone every couple of years.
-I remember the way my parents lived, my father got a new car on lease every three years, my mother bought new clothes every *month,* and everything, literally everything, came with packaging.”
+"Oh, Earth was…at the pre-war peak, you’d replace your phone every couple of years.
+I remember the way my parents lived, my father got a new car on lease every three years, my mother bought new clothes every *month,* and everything, literally everything, came with packaging."

 About half the kids nodded familiarly, while the other half looked dumbstruck.
 That particular cultural rift was one of the greater challenges modern teachers had to deal with.
 Getting along with aliens wasn’t a problem, for the most part.
 What even did that word really mean anymore?
 But getting along with kids of their own species and apparent age who’d grown up with such completely different rules, *that* sometimes sent sparks flying.

-“Things were expensive and unpredictable,” Letty summarized, “but not if they were important.
+"Things were expensive and unpredictable," Letty summarized, "but not if they were important.
 Honestly, we somehow, collectively pulled off a logistical miracle.
 And that while the gaoian decline was in full swing, too.
 So…sad, yeah.
 Not an easy life for anyone.
-But we managed to have fun…”
+But we managed to have fun…"

 ___